-Global markets rise after Wall Street fall on Huawei anxiety
+Global markets gain on Huawei grace period

 Hong Kong’s Hang Seng shed just 0.5% to 27,657.24 and Seoul’s Kospi advanced 0.3% to 2,061.25.
 Sydney’s S&P-ASX 200 added 0.4% to 6,500.10 and Taiwan also gained.
 New Zealand and Singapore retreated.

-Apple Inc. skidded after an analyst warned the iPhone maker’s growth prospects could dim as Washington and Beijing spar over trade.

-Qualcomm, which gets about 65% of its revenue from China, slumped 6%.
-Broadcom, which gets nearly half of its revenue from China, also fell 6%.

-ENERGY: Benchmark U.S. crude gained 2 cents to $63.23 in electronic trading on the new York Mercantile Exchange.
-The contract gained 29 cents on Monday to close at $63.21.
-Brent crude, used to price international oils, shed 20 cents to $71.77 per barrel in London.
-It lost 24 cents the previous session to $71.97.
+ENERGY: Benchmark U.S. crude gained 30 cents to $63.40 in electronic trading on the new York Mercantile Exchange.
+Brent crude, used to price international oils, also gained 40 cents to $72.37 per barrel in London.